stnolting/neorv32-freertos/README.md

 override USER_FLAGS += "-Wl,--defsym,__neorv32_heap_size=3500"
 ```

+> [!TIP]
-:books: More information regarding the NEORV32 software framework can be found in the
+> More information regarding the NEORV32 software framework can be found in the
 [online data sheet](https://stnolting.github.io/neorv32/#_software_framework).

 The NEORV32 supports all RISC-V exceptions and interrupts plus additional platform-specific